Downsview Park station: Nearby landmarks

-Nearby landmarks include Downsview Park, which is Canada's National Urban Park and played host to World Youth Day in 2002 and the SARSstock concert in 2003.
+Nearby landmarks include Downsview Park, a National Urban Park, which played host to World Youth Day in 2002 and the SARSstock concert in 2003.
 The Park was the site of an airstrip used by aircraft manufacturer Bombardier Aerospace and formerly used as Canadian Forces Base Downsview.
 In 2025, Rogers Stadium opened atop the former runway and hosts concerts and other outdoor events.
 During the first summer season in 2025, TTC and GO Transit services were free for concertgoers after concerts.
 Other points of interest include the Chesswood hockey arenas, Toronto FC's BMO training ground, Scotiabank Pond Hockey Arena, and "the Hangar" sports facility, as well as industrial lands north of Sheppard.